-It only takes a few minutes to pay registration fees and/or add money to your student's lunch account using a VISA or MasterCard credit or debit card.
-Within the district website, click on the drop-down menu "Parents and Students" then click "Online Payments-RevTrak" on the district web page at www.plano88.org.
+It only takes a few minutes to pay registration fees and/or add money to your student's lunch account using a credit or debit card.
+Log into your PowerSchool Parent Account and click on Online Payments - RevTrak on the left navigation, and follow the simple instructions.
 You will have 24/7 web store access and can add money to your student's lunch account anywhere, anytime!
 No more sending cash or checks to school with your student.
-Simply click on the link on the district web page and follow the simple instructions.

 Please note that there is a \$2.00 convenience fee per transaction charged for using this service.